 Figure 43 — Regular intermittent weld with first spacing and last spacing

 In Figure 43, the welded segments have a special “first spacing” of 4,0 and a “last spacing” of 1,0, at the beginning and end of the connection line, respectively.
-Note that “spacing” is the gap between successive welds, in contrast with the gap at the begin and end of the connection line.
+Note that “spacing” s is the gap between successive welds, in contrast with the gap at the begin and end of the connection line.

 The “density” d of the welded portion of the weld is defined as:

+d≔ll+s

 where